-ACAD has been designed to provide a centre for evolutionary research in Australia and the Southern Hemisphere, particularly the impacts and timing of environmental change (eg climate, humans) on animals, plants and microbes.
-ACAD specialises in recovering and analyzing genetic records preserved in ancient bones, teeth, leaves and seeds, coprolites, and other remains from caves, museums as well as sediment cores from lakes, rivers and marine sites.
+ACAD provides a specialist centre for evolutionary research in Australia and the Southern Hemisphere, particularly the impacts and timing of environmental change (eg climate, ecology) on humans, other animals, plants and microbes.
+ACAD specialises in recovering and analyzing genetic records preserved in ancient bones, teeth, leaves and seeds, coprolites, bacteria, and other remains from caves, museums and environment samples such as sediment and ice cores.
 Prof. Cooper’s work focuses on the use of ancient DNA to record and study evolutionary processes in real time, especially those associated with environmental change.
 His work ranges over timescales of hundreds of years old (eg museum specimens) to material well beyond the ca. 60 kyr range of carbon-dating, such as permafrost-preserved bones of mammals and sediment dating to >300 kyr.
 His research is characterised by multi-disciplinary approaches involving the combination of information from areas such as geology, archaeology, anthropology, and mathematics, bioinformatics and phylogenetics to provide novel views of evolution, population genetics and palaeoecology.
-Recent research highlights include the use of Ice Age mammal populations to record the effects of environmental change, the first analysis of ancient human microbiomes, and human evolutionary history around thw world.
+Recent research highlights include the use of Ice Age mammal populations to record the effects of environmental change, the first analysis of ancient human microbiomes, and using ancient genomes to study human evolutionary history around the world.

-Current fieldwork areas include Australia, Beringia and North America, South America, Europe, China and New Zealand, and involve cave deposits, permafrost sites, many dark and dingy backrooms of museums around the world, and active archaeological sites.
-His main job for the latter is to convince archaeologists to use gloves and masks, and not wash valuable specimens, to prevent contamination with modern human DNA.
+Current fieldwork areas include Australia, Beringia and North America, South America, Europe, New Zealand, and Antarctica and involve cave deposits, permafrost sites, many dark and dingy backrooms of museums around the world, and active archaeological sites.

 Ancient DNA, evolution, palaeoecology, molecular evolution (human/mammalian/avian), molecular clocks, mass extinctions/palaeontology, biogeography, bioinformatics, forensics, microbiome evolution, molecular clocks.